sinarueeger/robust-data-analysis-with-r/handbook/05-learning-R.Rmd

 > rOpenSci fosters a culture that values open and reproducible research using shared data and reusable software.

-The non-profit initiative founded in 2011 builds software with a community of users and developers, and educates scientists about transparent research practices.
+The non-profit initiative founded in 2011 builds software with a community of users and developers and educates scientists about transparent research practices.

 A good place to get familiar with rOpenSci is, to attend or re-watch a community call ([archive](https://ropensci.org/commcalls/)).
 You can also contribute via the [shinyapp](https://ropensci.shinyapps.io/contributr/).